Mechanical Engineering Degree Requirements

 Students must be accepted to Intermediate Status in order to take ME EN 1000, 1010, 1300/2010, 2080/2030, 2300, 2450 and 2650.
 Placement into MATH 1210 Calculus I is required for acceptance to Intermediate Status.
 In general, freshman admits will be accepted to Intermediate Status.
 Transfer admits will also be accepted to Intermediate Status if they have not yet completed all of the following courses: ME EN 1000, 1010, 1300/2010; MATH 1210, 1220; CHEM 1210, 1215; PHYS 2210.

-Students must apply and be accepted to Full Major Status in order to take ME EN 2510 and upper division (ME EN 3000-5999) coursework.
+Students must be accepted to Full Major Status in order to take upper division (ME EN 3000-5999) coursework.
 Acceptance to Full Major Status is based on completion of the courses listed below with a GPA of 2.7 or higher and no individual grade below a C- (C for students admitted to the major for Fall 2016 or later).
 All courses must be taken for a letter grade.
 Courses may be repeated only once, and the second grade will replace the first grade.

 Courses Required for Full Major Status